Apostolique/WisdomDump/README.md

   * One of my psychological blindspot is that I take my coffee black.
 This means that I can fill the cup with more coffee without caring.
 With that logic I might end up not leaving some for others if I'm not careful.
 * When learning new information or facts, it's a good practice to also memorize the data source or who taught it to you.
 * Use the right tools for the job when possible.
-* When you're happy try to remember how that feels, when you're sad too, or any emotions.
+* When you're happy, try to remember how that feels, when you're sad too, or any emotions.
 Helps stay grounded over time I think.
 * If you put something in front of a door don't be surprised if people walk on it.
 * Time doesn't fly and life isn't short.
 * Everything that can be said can be said badly.